 Ciaphas Cain - Invoked by Ciaphas, Hero Of The Imperium, in Cain's Last Stand.
 He mentions that he hopes that an attack on the capital city of Perlia managed to destroy a particularly hated monument to him (a clock that features him decapitating an orc every hour), but he's disappointed to learn it's still standing.

-In 1634: The Baltic War, as part of the distractions during their escape from London, Harry Lefferts blows up the Tower of London and sets fire to the Globe Theater.
-Even funnier, his history teacher is present, and goes utterly berserk.
+In 1634: The Baltic War, as part of the distractions during their escape from London, Harry Lefferts blows up the Tower of London, partially collapses the London Bridge and sets fire to the Globe Theater.
+Even funnier, his history teacher, Melissa "Schoolmarm from Hell" Mailey, is present, and goes utterly berserk.

 The Dresden Files, Changes Harry and his friends wreck part of an Aztec temple when facing off against the Red Court vampires.
 Not surprising as this is Harry Dresden we're discussing.

 Pretty much any major Chicago landmark is liable to suffer collateral property damage when Harry's around, sooner or later.

 In Smallville, Salvation, Zod and his minions burns the crest of Zod onto the Great Wall of China, Temple of Athena, a pyramid and the Washington monument.